ComputeCanada/puppet-magic_castle/README.md

 ## `profile::nfs::client`

-This class install NFS and configure the client to mount all shares exported by a single NFS server identified via its ip address.
+This class installs NFS and configures the client to mount all shares exported by a single NFS server identified via its IP address.

 ### parameters